 It's a strange feeling, but one that won't be completely unfamiliar to those who have had braces or worn a mouthguard for sports.

 Most 360 toothbrushes are one size fits all, so if they don't fit, you don't have many options available to you.

 Using a 360 toothbrush is simple:

-Different models have slightly different operating methods: some come with a toothpaste compartment that automatically spreads into the brush when you turn it on.
-Also be aware that you should clean and dry the mouthpiece completely before charging it.
+Different models of 360 toothbrushes have slightly different operating methods: some come with a toothpaste compartment that automatically spreads into the brush when you turn it on.
+Also be aware that you need to clean and dry the mouthpiece completely before charging it.
 Unlike a regular toothbrush with a head that you rinse under the tap and shake dry, you have a multitude of bristles to clean.